 Okay scholars, now let’s get in formation.

-On the heels of her awe-inspiring performance at Coachella this past weekend, Beyonce has announced which four Historically Black Colleges and Universities (HBCUs) will benefit from the BeyGOOD Initiative’s Homecoming Scholars Award program.
+On the heels of her awe-inspiring performance at Coachella this past weekend, Google has partnered with Beyonce to double her donation to the BeyGOOD Initiative’s Homecoming Scholars Award program.

 The ultimate goal of the program is to “salute the rich legacy of Historically Black Colleges and Universities,” per Ivy McGregor, director of philanthropy and corporate relations at Parkwood Entertainment, which houses BeyGOOD.
 “We honour all institutions of higher learning for maintaining culture and creating environments for optimal learning, which expands dreams and the seas of possibilities for students.”

 Beyonce’s glorious Coachella sets did just that: pay homage to HBCU culture in all aspects of her performance, through the varsity-inspired costumes, the inclusion of a full marching band and choir, and with choreography that honoured dance troupes and step teams.